 Your iPhone passcode is the custom numeric or alphanumeric code you use to unlock your iPhone.
 It’s a good idea to update your iPhone passcode from time to time to keep it secure in case it falls into the wrong hands.

-To reset an iPhone passcode, open Settings, tap Touch ID & Passcode, and enter your current iPhone passcode.
+To reset an iPhone passcode, open Settings, tap Face ID & Passcode, and enter your current iPhone passcode.
 Then, tap Change Passcode and enter your current passcode again.
 Finally, enter a new passcode to change it.
 If you want to change the type of passcode you’re using, tap Passcode Options.

 What Passcode Options Do I Have On My iPhone?